 A simple but delightful sandwich bread, made with white flour, commercial yeast, and a bit of sour cream to provide a mildly tangy note, and a moist and tender crumb.
 If you are baking under challenging conditions (that is, in a small oven), watch out for quite an impressive oven spring: the bread might touch the heating element on top and… you don’t want that to happen.
 Protect it with aluminum foil if needed.
-The recipe comes from the one and only Dan Lepard, and you can find it at his forum by clicking here.
+The recipe comes from the one and only Dan Lepard, you can find it here.

 SOURCREAM SANDWICH BREAD